ibm-cloud-docs/secrets-manager/tutorials/kubernetes-secret-vault-vso.md

 {: toc-services="vault,containers"}
 {: toc-completion-time="45m"}

-In this tutorial, you learn how to use IBM Cloud Vault Enterprise to manage secrets for applications that run in your {{site.data.keyword.containerfull_notm}} cluster by using the VSO (https://developer.hashicorp.com/vault/docs/deploy/kubernetes/vso){: external}, HashiCorp's official Kubernetes operator.
+In this tutorial, you learn how to use IBM Cloud Vault Enterprise to manage secrets for applications that run in your {{site.data.keyword.containerfull_notm}} cluster by using the [Vault Secrets Operator](https://developer.hashicorp.com/vault/docs/deploy/kubernetes/vso){: external}, HashiCorp's official Kubernetes operator.

 {: shortdesc}